Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Environment Preparation

-Create a working directory where will be stored model's files and initialize a ksonnet project inside that directory.
+Create a working directory where will be stored model's files.
+Initialize a ksonnet project inside that directory.

 ```sh
 $ mkdir mnist; cd mnist
 $ ks init demo; cd demo
 ```

-Now you would need to deploy Argo and Tensorflow operators to the cluster.
+Now you would need to deploy Kubeflow and Argo to the cluster.
+- Kubeflow is a Machine Learning tookit for Kubernetes.
+We will use it for model training.
+- Argo is a collection of tools, which will let us write workflow pipelines to execute jobs on the Kubernetes cluster.

 ```sh
 $ ks registry add kubeflow github.com/kubeflow/kubeflow/tree/v0.2.5/kubeflow